Veg croquettes with melting cheese in the centre are too hard to resist.

 - Add chopped veggies, soaked and squeezed soya granules, roti crumbs ( around 1 Cup), salt, oregano, pepper and chilli flakes to mashed potatoes and make a tight dough.

-- Take little dough in your hand, flatten it, keep some cheese in it and folding carefully give it the shape of roll/croquette.
+- Take a little dough in your hand, flatten it, keep some cheese in it and folding carefully give it the shape of a roll/croquette.

 - Similarly, make all the rolls.

 - Dip the roll in flour batter and then coat roti crumbs on it.